 1. Almost all multinational companies today are prioritizing human rights risk.
 It is (or should be) a boardroom-level discussion for every company because of the level of reputational risk.
-And as more legislation is put in place this increased compliance risk further increases the reputational risk.
+And as more global legislation is put in place around forced labor, this increased compliance risk further increases the reputational risk.

 2. This type of risk has traditionally fallen within the purview of legal and compliance functions and more recently ESG groups.
 But leading companies are adding this expertise to their supply chain teams.
 If it is necessary to quickly sever ties with a supplier, that is both an operational risk and a reputational one.

 3. Analyzing Human Rights risk at the “country level” is a helpful filter but it is not enough.
 Child labor is most prevalent in low-income countries, but it is by no means only a low-income country problem.

 4. Using traditional ‘media monitoring’ is important but it is not enough.
 It is necessary to use built-for-purpose analytics that combine human and artificial intelligence to also monitor non-traditional digital and non-digital sources of information.
 In Hyundai’s case there was a public, digital record of a problem on August 22nd when the Department of Labor filed a complaint against SL Alabama LLC over child labor violations.

 5. Some of the finger-pointing is towards intermediaries.
 In supply chains, by definition, there is nearly always an intermediary, but this is no longer being taken as an excuse by both the public and by government agencies; the recent UFLPA legislation is an example.
 Knowing your sub-tier supply base is no longer just valuable, it is necessary, and the technology exists to take on this significant challenge.